+Adjusting the pickups

-Adjusting the pickupsThe pickups should be set so that all the strings sound equally loud when played.
-Adjust the height of the pickups by using the lateral adjustment screws and listening to the sound.
+The pickups should be set so that all the strings sound equally loud when played.
+Adjust the height of each pickup by using the two lateral adjustment screws and listening to the sound.
 The minimum distance between each string and its pickup is two millimetres.
 The greater the distance between the string and pickup, the quieter the string will sound.